Internal vs. External Validity – Definition & Examples

 When examining cause-and-effect interactions, validity can be divided into internal vs. external validity.

-Internal validity relates to the robustness of the research design and the extent to which it can provide evidence of the link between an independent and a dependent variable, unaffected by other factors than the ones inwaistcoatigated.
+Internal validity relates to the robustness of the research design and the extent to which it can provide evidence of the link between an independent and a dependent variable, unaffected by other factors than the ones investigated.

 Give your thesis a final format revision prior to printing